mad-lab-fau/BioMAC-Sim-Toolbox/paper.md

 ---
-title: 'Biomech-Sim-Toolbox: A MATLAB toolbox for human movement simulation and analysis'
+title: 'BioMAC-Sim-Toolbox: A MATLAB toolbox for human movement simulation and analysis'
 tags:
   - MATLAB
   - Biomechanics